kbrown2193/Symbols_Tilesets/README.md

 # SymbolDefintions
-Tilesets of symbols for languages, numbers, and scientific categories.
+Tilesets of symbols for art, language, math, and scientific categories.
 Current Formats:  8 by 8 tiles, pngs

 Naming follows the following convention